Last updated on November 26th, 2023 at 11:39 pm

 This time frame is typical of many perennial flowering plants.

 In year two you should see some blooms, and be rewarded with the results of your efforts.
+Some plants may take 3 years to bloom.

-They can fill the garden with striking and interesting purple flowers, and attract lots of pollinators to the garden as well.
+They can fill the garden with striking and interesting flowers, and attract lots of pollinators to the garden as well.

 Growing alliums from seed is a great way to increase the allium plantings in your garden space.
+While it may take a couple of years for the first blooms to appear, the wait is well worth it

 We will certainly be planting and growing lots of allium seedlings in our garden this growing season.